Oliver-Berggren/CMPM163Labs/README.md

 Exhibit B. "Korg MIDI Controller" inspired MIDI keyboard
 ~~~~
 I used 3DS Max to model the original mesh, which was essentially a rectangular prism.
 Additionally, I subdivided the correct number of white and black keys on the piano.
 I then exported the mesh to Substance Painter, where I created masks to distinguish different materials on the mesh: two kinds of plastic and a dull rubber.
 I then drew the art itself and exported the materials to Unity.
-The model features an Albedo, Occlusion and two Normal map.
+The model features an Albedo, Occlusion and two Normal maps.